moldis-group/bigQM7w/index.md

 layout: default
 ---

-## bigQM7w chemical space dataset
+## bigQM7w dataset

+This dataset [Ref-1] contains structures, ground state and electronic spectra calculated with the range-separated hybrid DFT method, &omega;B97XD.
+All results are provided for 3 basis sets: 3-21G, def2SVP, def2TZVP.

-This dataset [Ref-1] contains (gas phase) DFT level geometries and TDDFT level properties of the S<sub>0</sub> → S<sub>1</sub> first electronic excited state of 77412 molecules derived from the BODIPY dye by combinatorial substitution.
+level geometries and TDDFT level properties of the S<sub>0</sub> → S<sub>1</sub> first electronic excited state of 77412 molecules derived from the BODIPY dye by combinatorial substitution.

 ***